phylo42/sherpas/README.md

 ## Mandatory options

 **-d** : The path to the .rps file containing the phylo-kmer database.
-All the information on a reference alignment and the corresponding phylogeny used by SHERPAS are stored in this file, that needs to be built prior to using SHERPAS (with [RAPPAS2](https://github.com/phylo42/rappas2)).
-This building step only needs to be performed once for a given reference alignment.
+All the information on a reference alignment and the corresponding phylogeny used by SHERPAS are stored in this file.
+This file is either obtained from a trusted source (see ### Availability of pre-computed pkDBs above) or built by the user prior to using SHERPAS (with [RAPPAS2](https://github.com/phylo42/rappas2)).
 <!---
-and a given kmer size k (note also that the database can independently be used with RAPPAS and SHERPAS).
+This building step only needs to be performed once for a given reference alignment and a given kmer size k (note also that the database can independently be used with RAPPAS and SHERPAS).
 --->